miooo0o/kotlin-lotto-precourse/README.md

 - [x] Validates winning calculations at the edges of the rules, ensuring that tickets with 3, 4, 5, or 6 matches (with and without the bonus) are handled correctly.
 - [x] Exception Handling Verification
-- [x] Ensures that exceptions are properly thrown for invalid inputs and unexpected scenarios, such as invalid lotto number format or exceeding the maximum ticket purchase limit.
+- [x] Ensures that exceptions are properly thrown for invalid inputs and unexpected scenarios, such as invalid box number format or exceeding the maximum ticket purchase limit.